 Step 3: Section your natural hair

 Step 4: Apply your extra hold

-Well done, girl!
+Well done!
 Your passion twists turned out beautifully.

 If you want to do your own passion twists at home, check out this detailed tutorial video by TheChicNatural: